 Kim grew up in Connecticut developing her passion for the outdoors which led her to various adventures, from sea kayaking in Alaska to trekking in Nepal.
 Kim received her B.S. from The University of Vermont and her Master’s degree in Elementary Education from the Lesley College/Shady Hill School in Cambridge MA.
 For the past 30+ years, Kim has taught in a variety of school settings, both private and public, Montessori and traditional.
 For 10 years , Kim directed a nature based summer camp at The Santa Fe Tree House Camp.
 Most recently, Kim was a fourth grade teacher at Wood Gormley Elementary.

 Page was born and raised in Santa Fe and attended Montessori school from age 6 through age 10.
 She received her Bachelor's Degree in Ecology and Politics in 2009 from the former College of Santa Fe.
 She worked retail for several years before answering her true calling of becoming a Montessori teacher in 2010.
 After five years at Children's Garden Montessori and Desert Montessori, Page took time off to raise her daughter, Meadow, and continued to employ the Montessori method at home.
-Meadow now attends school at Children's Garden and Page is a sub for the two older classrooms.
+Meadow now attends school at Children's Garden.
 Page enjoys hiking, reading, art, and being a mom!